wboayue/realflight-bridge/README.md

   2. Go to Settings > Physics -> Quality -> RealFlight Link Enabled
   3. Enable RealFlight Link

+The simulator requires a restart after enabling RealFlight Link.

 ## Install

 Use the latest version directly from crates.io: